Hazem160/Hazem160/README.md

-### Hi there 👋
+## Hi there 👋

-# Welcome to my repositories, I will be trying to update and constantly improve quality of my code while progressively undertaking
-# even more challenging projects.
-I will greatly appreciate any guidance and feedback from viewer, especially if experienced.
+ Welcome to my repositories, I will be trying to update and constantly improve the quality of my code while progressively undertaking even more challenging projects.
+I will greatly appreciate any guidance and feedback from the viewer, especially if experienced.
-# I hope we all learn together something new and improve in our skills as developers!👍
+ I hope we all learn together something new and improve in our skills as developers!👍

+## Who I am

+   I am a Python software developer, on the path (hopefully right one) to apply and improve my gained knwoledge in a team or work environment, in doing so sharing our knowledge while helping each other out.
+I have also been exposed to web development using Django framework with Javascript in creating full stack applications.

 <!--
 **Hazem160/Hazem160** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.